husihuang/husihuang.github.io/workshop.md

 ## Visa
-Please check [Frequently Asked Questions on Visa-free Entry into China](https://bio.visaforchina.cn/CBR3_EN/tongzhigonggao/323932180101337088.html) and [240-hour Visa-Free Transit Policy](https://bio.visaforchina.cn/CBR3_EN/tongzhigonggao/329810879262625792.html) for detailed information.
+Please check [Visa policies](https://2026.ieee-isit.org/visa-policies) for detailed information.

 ## Location
 The conference venue will be at Shandong University, Qingdao Campus.